MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.it-it/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

 #### <a name="clean-up-resources"></a>Pulire le risorse

->Per determinare se possono essere eseguite come carichi di lavoro in contenitori, è necessario valutare l'uso di Kubernetes come agente di orchestrazione dei contenitori.

 >Per ridurre ulteriormente il sovraccarico di gestione, è necessario testare il servizio Azure Kubernetes, incluse le funzionalità di scalabilità e l'esperienza di distribuzione semplificata.

+><bpt id="p1">**</bpt>Note<ept id="p1">**</ept>:  Don't worry if the lab resources cannot be immediately removed.
+Sometimes resources have dependencies and take a long time to delete.
+It is a common Administrator task to monitor resource usage, so just periodically review your resources in the Portal to see how the cleanup is going.

 1. Nel portale di Azure aprire la sessione shell **Bash** all'interno del riquadro **Cloud Shell**.